GEOG 101 Extra Credit Options

 49- 0% correct or not submitted = 0 extra credit points

 b) Geographic Essays.
 You have the option to submit for extra credit a maximum of five analytical essays from the “Thinking Geographically” (TG) section at the end of each chapter.
 Note that Chapters 1, 2 and 3 do not qualify for extra credit.
-Select and write on just one discussion point may be selected from each TG box for the chapter selected.
+Select and write on just one discussion point from each TG box for the chapter chosen.

 - IMPORTANT: This is NOT the “REVIEW & DISCUSSION” section at the end of the chapter.